tempesta-tech/tempesta-test/README.md

 and such clients:
 1) type == wrk
-    addr: 'ip:port'
+    - addr: 'ip:port'

 2) type == deproxy
-    addr: ip addr of server to connect
+    - addr: ip addr of server to connect
-    port: port
+    - port: port

-All options are mandatory
+All options are mandatory, unless explicitly stated otherwise.

 nginx config, deproxy response, addr and port can use templates in format `${part_variable}` where `part` is one of 'server',